blackfalcon/travisreleasetest/README.md

 In here you will want to configure three environmental variables;

-1. GITHUB_TOKEN
+1. GITHUB_TOKEN   // go to your Github account and generate the token
-1. NPM_EMAIL
+1. NPM_EMAIL      // this is the email address per your npmjs.org account
-1. NPM_TOKEN
+1. NPM_TOKEN      // in your account settings, generate a token

-These will be needed for automated deplopyment to npmjs.org and allow for updates to be committed back to your repo.
+These will be needed for automated deployment to npmjs.org and allow for updates to be committed back to your repo.

 In the next steps we will come back to the `.travis.yml` file, but for now, you are done configuring within the site.

 ## package.json

 90% of the magic to make this work will happen in the `package.json` file once configured.
-To get things rolling, you will need to install come packages.
+To get things rolling, you will need to install some packages.

 ```
 $ npm i semantic-release -D